piyush-ramnani/snow-tails/snow-tails/README.md

 # Problems | Fixes | Learnings

 -> All the static files are to be placed in the Public folder (That's how the browser picks static files in a react project)

+-> Heading Font: League Spartan ✅
+-> Other texts: Montserrat ✅
+-> Letter spacing should match figma
+-> Photos sections should be equal to text section (paddingm, marging, text size) -> Check out comments in Figma